Welcome to our Maths Curriculum Page

 Our Maths Curriculum

-As a school, we are developing a mastery approach to teaching Maths.
+As a school, we use a mastery approach to teaching Maths.
 This is something that we are continuing to develop and improve upon all the time.
+Mastering maths means pupils of all ages acquiring a deep, long-term, secure and adaptable understanding of the subject.

-In Reception, we follow the White Rose scheme of learning using a combination of teacher-led input and carefully designed guided tasks and child-led learning opportunities within continuous provision.
+In Nursery, we follow Master the Curriculum.
+This is alligned with White Rose Maths.
+In Reception, we follow the White Rose scheme of learning.
+In Nuresry and Reception children are taught using a combination of teacher-led input and carefully designed guided tasks and child-led learning opportunities within continuous provision.
 This starts with a focus on pre-number skills, going on to develop a deep understanding of numbers up to 10 and numerical patterns.
 We have found this approach prepares our pupils well for the expectations of the National Curriculum in Year 1.
 As Year 1 use the White Rose scheme of learning, this makes transition between EYFS to Year 1 clearly structured.

 In Key Stage 1 and 2, we follow the White Rose scheme of learning as a basis for our Maths curriculum.
 This is fully aligned with the National Curriculum and ensures progression in subject knowledge for all learners within topics, year groups and the school as a whole.
 Our Maths curriculum is planned in carefully sequenced, coherent small steps which ensures children fully grasp a concept before moving on.
 Pupils spend longer on key topics which allows for true depth in understanding.
 Each White Rose Maths lesson includes varied fluency, reasoning and problem solving questions.